 Even when the Transition Tax is not material for financial statement purposes, it must be properly calculated, accurately reported with U.S. tax returns and timely paid.
 Automatic IRS penalties of $10,000 per year, per foreign corporation may apply if insufficient, improper or no annual reporting of relevant items is made to the IRS.

 BPM is Here to Assist You

 We encourage you to work with BPM’s international tax professionals to understand if and how the Transition Tax applies to your company or you.
-For additional information, please contact one of the following BPM International Tax Services professionals: Doug Wright, ITS Partner, at (925) 296-1044; Alex Waniek, ITS Partner, at (408) 961-6367; or Lu Zhang, ITS Director, at (408) 961-6337.
+For additional information, please contact one of the following BPM International Tax Services professionals: Doug Wright, ITS Partner, at (925) 296-1044; or Alex Waniek, ITS Partner, at (408) 961-6367.